alessandrocandolini/di-alternatives/README.md

 ![Build](https://github.com/alessandrocandolini/di-alternatives/workflows/Build/badge.svg)

 # The raise and fall of DI frameworks (in the Java OOP land)

+## Background and motivation

 Dependency injection (referred to as DI hereafter) is many things.